- Evening Classes

 Conversation Exchange Scheme

-If you wish, you can supplement your study of a language module or participation in Language Steps classes, through our Conversation Exchange Scheme.
+If you wish, you can supplement your study of a language module or participation in Language Steps evening classes, through our Conversation Exchange Scheme.

 This initiative enables you to learn and practice with a designated language partner who speaks your target language and who wishes to learn or practise your first language.